Contact us today to start attracting more patients! 310 879 8003

 However, if you work in the content creation industry, you would want to know if these AI content detectors actually live up to their hype.

-Moreover, you may wonder if these tools can protect you from unethical content creators who submit AI-generated content as their own (we’ve caught out our fair share).
 As a search agency heavily focused on editorial SEO with a view to long-term niche domination, ensuring all our internal and contract writers submit human-researched and written content (thereby operating well within the guidelines of Google’s TOS) is something we rely on heavily.

 Our own investigation and results on AI content detectors indicate that, while AI detection technology is relatively new and each AI detection tool varies in accuracy, the detectors were fairly good (when combined) in differentiating between human-written and AI-generated texts, with a low % of false positives (if you follow certain rules).